The deadline for nominating properties for protection with conservation futures funds has been extended until April 9.

 “The committee wanted to provide citizens with the best opportunity to nominate the crown jewels of the county,” said Steve Horobiowski, a planner with the Spokane County Parks and Recreation Department.

-Any Spokane County resident may nominate property they think should be preserved because of its value as wildlife habitat, open space, shoreline area or just for hiking and nature study.
+Any Spokane County resident may nominate property they think should be preserved because of its value for wildlife habitat, open space, shoreline area, or for hiking and nature study.

 Slides, maps, the name and address of the property owner and details about the property are required for nomination.

-Lands that will be rated highest include those with wildlife habitat, those threatened by development or logging, those that provide a link to other open space or have water access, and those with widespread citizen support.
+Properties that will be rated highest include those with wildlife habitat, those threatened by development or logging, those that provide a link to other open space, provide water access, and have widespread citizen support.

 It also helps if the owner of the property is willing to sell.

 The property must be presented at one of the scheduled public meetings.